bbauska/JS-Notes4Pros/README.md

 try {
 foo(4, 5, 6);
 } catch(e2) {
-console.log("We had to nest because there's currently no other way.");
+console.log("We had to nest because there's currently no other way...");
 }
 } console.log(e);
 // 1 2 3
 // 4 5 6
-// We had to nest because there's currently no other way.
+// We had to nest because there's currently no other way...
-// Error: custom error!()
+// Error: custom error!(…)
 And with protection:
 function foo(a, b, c) {
 console.log(a, b, c);
 } throw new Error("custom error!");
-function protectedFunction(fn, .args) {
+function protectedFunction(fn, ...args) {
 try {
 fn.apply(this, args);
 } catch (e) {